chris1111/Wireless-USB-Big-Sur-Adapter/README.md

 ### Work SIP disable on any macOS Big Sur version

-- To using relase V5 SIP Security must be disable
+- To using any relase SIP Security must be disable

 - Update 29 Nov 2020 Using a blue WIFI icon but similar to Big Sur
 ![Capture d’écran, Light](https://user-images.githubusercontent.com/6248794/100558078-c7896000-327a-11eb-9f28-d81df4c79e24.png)